14-Day Food Itinerary for New Zealand

 After passing by the vineyards of the Gibbston Valley, take a quick detour to Arrowtown for its charming historic buildings, sweet shops and ice cream parlours lining the town and Arrow River.

-Queenstown is then your final destination on this 14-day foodie itinerary.
+Queenstown is then your final destination on this 14-day food itinerary.
 Celebrate your amazing journey with a meal at the back alley-eatery of The Bunker.
 They specialise in game meats and cocktails.
 Or, let’s be honest, you just want to see what this “Fergburger” hype is about, so call in early to avoid the long queue.
-Check out The Foodie Guide to Queenstown for more suggestions.
+Check out The Food Guide to Queenstown for more suggestions.

-Find out more about each place to stay in our 10 Best Accommodation in Queenstown for Foodies.
+Find out more about each place to stay in our 21 Best Hotels in Queenstown.

 Day 14 – Queenstown to Queenstown Airport